 ABOUT THE OLD-NEW COFFEEHOUSE!

-The coffeehouse will include an open mic for local performers and culminate with a 45 min concert by north shore band, Wild Maple.
-Check out Wild Maple's website here.
+The coffeehouse will include an open mic for local performers and culminate with a 45 min concert by north shore band, The Bob Kramer Trio.
+Check out their website here.
 The Lied To's open with a 15 minute set.
 In the tradition of the classic folk coffeehouses around New England, the organizers plan to make the Old New Coffeehouse a recurring event, featuring top songwriters in the New England area, with a goal to help foster a sense of community and artistic expression within the confines of today’s complicated social and political climate.

 The idea for the coffeehouse arose from a conversation between Susan Levine, one half of The Lied To’s and a Newburyport resident, and the synagogue's Rabbi, Ben Resnick, this past October.
 Levine had just attended the vigil held at Ahavas Achim after the shooting at the Tree of Life Synagogue in Pittsburgh.
 “It had been such a devastating week,” says Levine. ”I brought my kids to the vigil out of a need to find some comfort.
 When we got there, it was standing room only, with a line of people extending outside and down the street – people of all faiths, from different places and backgrounds, all coming together.
 There was grief but also a beautiful feeling of community and support.”
 Levine was so inspired by the experience and by the Rabbi's sermon that she wrote a song.
 She sent it to the Rabbi, which sparked a discussion about finding ways to continue that sense of community by using music to bring people together.
 A coffeehouse seemed like a natural fit.